-TRANSWESTERN VENTURES BRINGS STATE-OF-THE-ART BIOMANUFACTURING CAMPUS TO VACAVILLE, CA
+Transwestern Ventures Brings State-of-the-Art Biomanufacturing Campus to Vacaville, CA

-Vacaville, California, June 29, 2022 (GLOBE NEWSWIRE) -- Transwestern Ventures (TWV) and the City of Vacaville together announce plans to develop a 390,000-square-foot biomanufacturing campus on 22.4 acres in Vaca Valley Business Park, located at the interchange of I-80 and I-505 in Vacaville, California.
+VACAVILLE, Calif., June 30, 2022 (GLOBE NEWSWIRE) -- Transwestern Ventures (TWV) and the City of Vacaville together announce plans to develop a 390,000-square-foot biomanufacturing campus on 22.4 acres in Vaca Valley Business Park, located at the interchange of I-80 and I-505 in Vacaville, California.
 The project will be built in two phases: Phase 1 comprises 233,888 square feet with delivery estimated in Summer 2024, and Phase 2 comprises 158,316 square feet.

 Part of the Bay Area, Vacaville is situated along the main thoroughfare between the state capital and the Bay Area.
 Its proximity to San Francisco, Sacramento, and the University of California’s Berkeley and Davis campuses provides access to top talent from across the life sciences and advanced manufacturing sectors.
 Additionally, Solano Community College’s Vacaville campus has distinguished itself through the offering of two biomanufacturing baccalaureate programs.
 Vacaville is also home to the California Biomanufacturing Center Inc., a nonprofit dedicated to accelerating biomanufacturing growth.